bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 ```
  This shows the genomic region change where each variant is occuring.
 Typically exonic variants are more likely to produce a phenotypic change.

+         1 Func.refGene
          5 exonic
+         1 intergenic
         15 intronic

  ```
  less -S annotated_mutect2_varscan2.hg19_multianno.txt | cut -f 9 | sort | uniq -c
 ```
-        15 .
+         16 .
+          1 ExonicFunc.refGene
           2 frameshift insertion
           3 nonsynonymous SNV

 This shows the functional consequence of each exonic variant, we have 5 exonic variants that results in two frameshifts and 3 nonsynonymous SNV's.

 Next we can examine some variants in IGV.